 Where can I get a job to help me pay for college?
 How can I get real-world experience in my field while I’m still in college?
 What career should I pursue?
 What businesses are hiring?
-These are questions our students consider while attending the University of North Texas.
-The Career Center, located in Chestnut Hall, offers numerous services to help you gain real-world experience through an internship, identify a job or decide a career path.
+You can get the answers to these questions at the University of North Texas’ Career Center, located in Chestnut Hall.
+It offers numerous services to help you gain real-world experience through an internship, identify a job or decide a career path.

-Internships are work experiences (typically one semester) related to your field of study and may give you a competitive advantage in the job market and help you to:
+Internships are work experiences (typically one semester) related to your field of study and may give you a competitive advantage in the job market.

 Typically, students in these positions work 10 to 20 hours a week on campus and earn an hourly wage.
-A typical award is $4,000 per nine-month academic period.
+Work study awards are typically funded for a nine-month academic period.
 This award doesn’t guarantee a job on campus, but makes you a more desirable candidate for some positions.

 Federal work study guidelines prohibit students from working during scheduled class time.